realbigplugins/rbp-support/README.md

         - `./wp-content/plugins/your-plugin/rbp-support/licensing-fields.php`
     - `$this->support->enqueue_all_scripts()` enqueues all the CSS/JS the submodule utitlizes
       - You can alternatively use `$this->support->enqueue_form_scripts()` or `$this->support->enqueue_licensing_scripts()` for more control.
+	- `$this->support->beta_checkbox()` outputs the Beta Releases checkbox and is entirely optional.
+When Editing your Download on the EDD Store, enable "Enable a beta version of this download" and set a Version Number and upload a ZIP to use as a Beta.
+Users enrolled into the Beta by checking this checkbox will be able to install the Beta from the comfort of their WordPress site.
+	  - You can override the template like so:
+        - `./wp-content/plugins/your-plugin/rbp-support/beta-checkbox.php`
+	  - The Version Number of your Beta on the EDD Store must be higher than the Version Number of their installed plugin, but it can be entered in many different formats.
+	    - If the installed version is `1.2.0` and the Beta available is `1.2.0-beta1` it will not show as an option for the Customer.
+The Beta version must be higher than the installed version.
+	    - Examples of tested formats:
+		  - `1.2.0b1`
+		  - `1.2.0-beta1`
+	  - If Beta versions are enabled and they are on an older version of Stable, the user can potentially skip Stable releases in order to upgrade to the Beta.
+Be mindful with your upgrade scripts!
+	  - The Beta that you upload gets its own Changelog and it will not show the Changelog of Stable below it.
+If you want to also show Stable's Changelog, you will have to copy/paste it there yourself.
 4. Once your plugin has been released/updated, please add it to the [Wiki](https://github.com/realbigplugins/rbp-support/wiki/RBP-Support-Usage-List) so we can keep track of things.
 Do this each time you increment the version of RBP Support in your plugin so that the list can be kept as up-to-date as possible.

 **That's it!** That's all it takes using this Submodule.
 Everything is preconfigured for you and you have the option to change things up using a few Filters and overriding Templates.